-You are offered an opportunity to seek on-campus employment as part of your financial aid package.
-The amount indicated is the maximum you will be allowed to earn under the Federal Work Study Program during the academic year.
+If you are offered an opportunity to seek on-campus employment as part of your financial aid package, the amount indicated in your financial aid package is the maximum you will be allowed to earn under the Federal Work Study Program during the academic year.

 Students are paid at least minimum wage for each hour of work completed.
 For example, if your work award is $1,500, you would have to work approximately 7 hours a week during the academic year to receive your full $1,500 at minimum wage per hour.
 Job interviews are conducted when students arrive on campus in the fall.
 If interested in applying for a job on campus, please click here for available positions on the Student Employment Page.